Southern Maryland: Discover the Western Shore

 Where to Stay

 One of the dilemmas I always face when we travel is finding a lovely inn or hotel to relax in while away from home.
 After a bit of research, my husband and I settled on The Swanendele Inn, located in Ridge, MD.
-It is set right on the water with amazing views (sunrises and sunsets are spectacular!), has well-appointed guest rooms and plenty of relaxing spaces, three delightful innkeepers, and scrumptious breakfasts.
+It is set right on the water with amazing views (sunrises and sunsets are spectacular), offers well-appointed guest rooms and plenty of relaxing spaces, features three delightful innkeepers, and serves scrumptious breakfasts.
 You can even schedule Chef Miguel, one of the innkeepers, to prepare a private dinner.
 We did, and you should, too.

-A large brown sided inn with a large wraparound porch is seen from a dock.
+A large blue-sided inn with a large wraparound porch is seen from a dock at the Swanendele Inn.

 The Swanendele Inn